akshaydake123/Mutation-Testing/README.md

 • Statement Mutations: Changes done to the statements by deleting or duplicating the line which might arise when a developer is copy pasting the code from somewhere else.

 # About Project and Testing Strategy:
 This project is about Testing Ticket Application.It contains various tickets of possible travel.
-I.e Train,Bus,Taxi,Ship and for the extension we also used these methods to do same for Movie,Hotel.

-The strategy for test cases is that we consider all possible combination of tickets that can be form i.e Consider example for Bus ticket in bus ticket there are three possible type of ticket like
+I.e Train,Bus,Taxi,Ship and for the extension we also used these methods to do same for Movie,Hotel.The strategy for test cases is that we consider all possible combination of tickets that can be form i.e Consider example for Bus ticket in bus ticket there are three possible type of ticket like
 #
 1.Ticket for child
 #